• Skip to primary navigation

 - Cook directly from frozen - no need to thaw!

-Important Note: While you can refrigerate fresh pasta, I don't recommend it.
+Important Note: While you can refrigerate fresh pasta that's been cut and shaped, I don't recommend it.
 The humidity can cause the pasta to become sticky and lose its texture.
 If you must refrigerate, limit it to 18-24 hours and dust very generously with flour.

 Pro Tip: In very humid environments, it's better to freeze your pasta than try to dry it.
-Humidity can prevent proper drying and lead to mold growth.
+Humidity can prevent proper drying and lead to mold and bacteria growth.

 Storing Homemade Spinach Pasta (By Shape)

-To Freeze Homemade Spinach Pasta like spaghetti, tagliatelle, pappardelle, chitarra, fettuccine, etc.: Portion pasta into 3 to 4-ounce portions, dust them with flour, twist them into a "nest" and place them onto a parchment-lined (or flour dusted) baking pan without letting the nests touch.
+How to Freeze Fresh Spinach spaghetti, tagliatelle, pappardelle, chitarra, fettuccine, etc.): Portion pasta into 3 to 4-ounce portions, dust them with flour, twist them into a "nest" and place them onto a parchment-lined (or flour dusted) baking pan without letting the nests touch.

-To Freeze Homemade Spinach Lasagna sheets: Lay a sheet of flour-dusted lasagna onto a parchment-lined baking tray or platter, add a sheet of parchment paper to fully cover, then add another sheet of lasagna and continue alternating with parchment paper.
+How to Freeze Fresh Spinach Lasagna Sheets: Lay a sheet of flour-dusted lasagna onto a parchment-lined baking tray or platter, add a sheet of parchment paper to fully cover, then add another sheet of lasagna and continue alternating with parchment paper.
 Cover the tray with sustainable cling film and freeze for up to 3 months until ready to use.

-You'll notice by the photos above how much the color changes once it's dried properly (this is what you're looking for)!
+You'll notice (in the photos above) how much the color changes once it's dried properly (this is what you're looking for)!

-To Dry Homemade Spinach Lasagna sheets.
-Unless you have quite a bit of space in your kitchen, I don't recommend drying lasagna sheets but you definitely can by placing a linen or cloth tea towel over a wire rack and placing lasagna sheets in a single layer on top.
+How to Dry Homemade Spinach Lasagna Sheets: Unless you have quite a bit of space in your kitchen, I don't recommend drying lasagna sheets but you definitely can by placing a linen or cloth tea towel over a wire rack and placing lasagna sheets in a single layer on top.
 The sheets need air flow above and below in order to dry properly.
 So if you have a bunch of wire racks this may be a good option for you.

 Troubleshooting Spinach Pasta w/Photos